mw742/Gaussian_input_file_generate_kit/README.md

 3. Maetsro_autorun.py

-A script to generate all tyoes of running files to run MacroMOdel using command line in universtiy' module system.
+A script to generate all tyopes of running files to run MacroMOdel using command line in universtiy's module management system.

 Including: